Editor’s note: This Node.js project structure guide was last updated on 26 February 2021.

 Dependency injection is a software design pattern in which one or more dependencies (or services) are injected, or passed by reference, into a dependent object.

-By using this inside our Node applications, we:
+By using dependency injection inside our Node.js applications, you can:

-- Have an easier unit testing process, passing dependencies directly to the modules we would like to use instead of hardcoding them
+- Streamline the unit testing process, passing dependencies directly to the modules you would like to use instead of hardcoding them

 - Avoid useless modules coupling, making maintenance much easier

-- Provide a faster git flow.
-After we defined our interfaces, they will stay like that, so we can avoid any merge conflicts.
+- Accelerate your git flow.
+After you define your interfaces, they will stay like that, so you can avoid any merge conflicts

 Now that we know we have got dependency injection under our belt, we can also implement unit testing for our project.
 Testing is an incredibly important stage in developing our applications.
 The whole flow of the project — not just the final result — depends on it since buggy code would slow down the development process and cause other problems.